List, Aggregate, and Designated Initialization

 x=1, y=2, z=3

-Within a designated initializer, the fields still need to be in the same order as defined within our type.
+Within a designated initializer, the fields do not need to be in the same order as defined within our type.
 The main advantage is they allow us to omit some of the fields from the list.

 Below, we use a designated initializer to define values for x and z, omitting y.
 Therefore, y takes on the default value defined in the struct declaration: